0192pm/CodePath-SITE-Application/README.md

       - To fit the space theme, I created the button and alien icons on After Effects.
 I wanted to challenge myself by moving the icon using CSS instead of uploading a gif using After Effects which, to my surprise was fairly straightforward and only required tweaking values.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

-    - What other tools and software can be used in addition to HTML, JavaScript, and CSS to add more features into a web application?
-    - What tips can be used to integrate better UI/UX to a project?
-    - How often should one check that their web application is at peak performance?
-    - What are ways to gain and establish credibility when a website collects more sensitive data from its users?
-    - How often do front-end and back-end developers talk to each other?
-    - What are ways to make websites and web applications more accessible everybody especially to those who are blind or deaf?
-    - How do you take inspiration from other developers' code, especially in front-end development?

-4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)

    With a few more hours, I would dive deeper into the CSS and HTML aspect even more to incorporate more dynamic into my website with a moving background and more button animation.

    In terms of functions and features, I would add levels to the game where the number of turns would get longer after each level has been completed.
 For example, in Level 1, there would be 8 turns (what we have right now).
 In Level 2, there would be 10 turns.
 And so forth.